LevelCheck is your acoustic advisor — guided workflows that tell you what to fix and whether it worked. No pro-audio jargon required.

 Takes about 3 minutes

-After a check, LevelCheck gives you a prioritised list of what to try next.
+After a check, LevelCheck gives you a prioritized list of what to try next.
 Not a wall of numbers.
 Not a raw frequency graph.
 A short, clear set of actions in plain English.

 The most important suggestion is pinned at the top.
 Supporting observations appear below it.
 If you want more detail, you can expand any finding to read more.